AdalRodNun/RickAndMortyAndroidApp/README.md

 - [Logging Interceptor](https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor) - Logs HTTP request and response data.
 - [Paging 3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - The Paging library helps you load and display pages of data from a larger dataset.
 - [JBCrypt](https://github.com/jeremyh/jBCrypt) - A Java implementation of OpenBSD's Blowfish password hashing code.
+- [JUnit](https://developer.android.com/training/testing/local-tests) -  A framework used for testing code that runs in the Java virtual machine (JVM).
+- [MockK](https://mockk.io/) - A testing library that supports Kotlin language features and constructs by building proxies for mocked classes.
+- [Truth](https://truth.dev/) - A library for performing more readable assertions in tests.

 # To implement?